-E1.
-Special study options: Identify those programs ava ailable at your institution.
+- E1.
+Special study options: Identify those programs available at your institution.
 Refer to definitions.

-Accelerated program Honors program Cooperative (work-study) program Independent study Cross-registration Internships Distance learning Liberal arts/career co ombination Double major Student-designed ma njor Dual enrollment Study abroad • ☐ English as a Second Language Teacher certification program Exchange student program (domestic) ☐ Weekend college External degree program Other (specify): E2.
+- Accelerated program

+- Cooperative (work-study) program

+- Cross-registration

+- Distance learning

+- Double major

+- Dual enrollment

+- English as a Second Language

+- $\boxtimes$ Exchange student program (domestic)

+- External degree program

+- Other (specify):

+- Honors program Independent study

+- $\boxtimes$ Internships

+- Liberal arts/career combination

+- Student-designed major

+- Study abroad

+- Teacher certification program

+- U Weekend college

+E2.
 Has been removed from the CDS.

 E3.
-Areas in which all or most students are required to complete some cours se work prior to gradua ation: Arts/fine arts Humanities , Mathematics Philosophy Sciences (biological or pl nysical) Social science Other (describe): Library Collections Report the number of holdings for FY 2000.
-(Line and column references are to the 1998 IPEDS Acade mic Libraries Survey, Part D, reporting format.)
-E4.
-Books, serial backfiles, electronic documents, and g tles) that are accessible t through the library's catalog 558,508 (sum of lines 27 and 29, col a\ E5.
-Current serial subscriptions (paper, microform, elec f lines 30 and 31, column 12) This figure includes government document serial subscript E6.
-Microforms (units): 70,431 (line 28, column 2) Many more than this s are available, but no t represented in the on-line catalogue.
-E7.
-Audiovisual materials (units):17,987 (line 3 2 column 2) E7.
-Audiovisual materials (units)17,707 (fine 3 2, coluiiii 2) F. S TUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) s 2000 who fit the following categories: tudents and all degree-s seeking undergraduates s enrolled in fall First-time, first-year Undergraduates (freshman) students Percent who are from out of state (exclude internati onal/nonresident aliens) 82% 82% Percent of men who join fraternities na 6% Percent of women who join sororities CC'1' .
-11 ' na na Percent who live in college-owned, -operated, or -a ffiliated housing 100% 87% Percent who live off campus or commute 0% 13% Percent of students age 25 and older 0% 0% Average age of full-time students Average age of all students (full- and part-time) 17.9 17.9 19.5 19.5 Average age of all students (full- and part-time) 11.7 17.0
+Areas in which all or most students are required to complete some course work prior to graduation:

+□ Arts/fine arts □ Humanities

+□ Computer literacy □ Mathematics

+□ English (including composition) □ Philosophy

+☑ Foreign languages □ Sciences (biological or physical)

+□ History □ Social science

+□ Other (describe): □

+Library Collections

+E4-E8 Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is fielded.

+F. STUDENT LIFE

+F1.
+Percentages of first-time, first-year (freshman) students and all degree-seeking undergraduates enrolled in fall 2004 who fit the following categories:

+First-time, first-year Undergraduates

+(freshman) students

+Percent who are from out of state (exclude international/nonresident aliens) 84% 85 %

+Percent of men who join fraternities na 7%

+Percent of women who join sororities na na

+Percent who live in college-owned, -operated, or -affiliated housing 100% 94%

+Percent who live off campus or commute 0% 6%

+Percent of students age 25 and older 0% 0%

+Average age of full-time students 18.0 19.5

+Average age of all students (full- and part-time) 18.0 19.5

+Those two nor contagos oveludo Stud Abroad students

+\ These two percentages exclude Study Abroad students.